 Now what?
 How can we achieve our emission reduction targets in ways that also support other economic, social and environmental goals?

 Cities for Everyone has solutions!
-Our transportation and neighborhood development policy agendas can achieve our region’s emission reduction goals, and provide other economic, social and environmental co-benefits.
+Our transportation and neighborhood development action plans can achieve our region’s emission reduction goals, and provide other economic, social and environmental co-benefits.